OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/106008665-88626a00-6085-11eb-93a5-2395449f19ca.png)

 Test the bot by asking common questions like "Guests in Teams".
-At this time you may want to turn off, edit or add new topics.
-You can also ingest existing collateral by following this article: https://docs.microsoft.com/en-us/power-virtual-agents/advanced-create-topics-from-web
+At this time you may want to turn off topics, edit topics or add new topics using Power Virtual Agents App in Teams.
+You can also ingest existing FAQs, see article: https://docs.microsoft.com/en-us/power-virtual-agents/advanced-create-topics-from-web

 **Test the Flows**